jasonshaoshun/tcga_segmentation/README.md

 ## Citation

-If you use this software or any part of this software in your research, please use the following BibTeX entry for the original author on the tcga.
+If you use the pre-processing in your research, please use the following BibTeX entry for the original author on the tcga.

 If you need more support on the MIL-model playing, please email zcabhao@ucl.ac.uk for help.

 ```BibTeX
 @misc{lerousseau2020weakly,